reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - Reboot

 ## Optional
+- If using multiple audio mods, use one of these bellow, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)

 ## Troubleshooting
 - If Dolby force close, just reinstall again.